Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzureRmSqlInstance.md

 ```

 ### -LicenseType
-Determines which License Type of Sql Azure Managed instance to use
+Determines which License Type of instance to use

 ```yaml
 Type: String